wiseleyb/nomisito/README.md

 ingredients, steps, etc. Sites like Edamam do a good job of giving you calories, dietary restrictions, etc for ingredients.
 Doing this manually probably isn't realistic given something like 200,000+ ingredients.
-Using this approach would allow you do use very simple data as well, like my terrible [recipe site](https://github.com/wiseleyb/recipe-files) and have that work just as well as API Recipe sites.
+Using this approach would allow you to use very simple data as well, like my terrible [recipe site](https://github.com/wiseleyb/recipe-files), and have that work just as well as API Recipe sites.
 * Leverage something like ElasticSearch to support full-text search.
 In a pinch you could do this in Postgres - but it's slow and not great.
 A Large Language